Problem

 npx @docmd/core deploy --docker --nginx

-You can then update your GitHub Action to build and push this Docker image to a registry (like Docker Hub or GitHub Container Registry) whenever you release a new version.
+You can update your GitHub Action to build and push this Docker image to a registry (like Docker Hub or GitHub Container Registry) whenever you release a new version.

 3. Pull Request Previews